Kaca992/EmployeeVacationCalendar/README.md

 ### Seed Values

 Development and release version both have the initial `Master Admin` account with values defined in `appsettings.json`.
-In development database is seeded with some test users (both User and Admin type) with password defined for `Master Admin`.
+In development, database is seeded with some test users (both User and Admin type) with password defined for `Master Admin`.

 ## License